garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

     }
     ```

-16. Add all the changes to your local repository:
+19. Save all the dependencies in a requirements file:

     ```bash
+    python3 -m pip freeze > requirements.txt
+    ```

+20. Add all the changes to your local repository:

+    ```bash
     svn add . --force
     ```

-17. Push your changes to the remote repository.
+21. Push your changes to the remote repository.
 If prompted for the repository password, enter ***"Change.Me.123"***:

     ```bash
     svn commit -m "Added simple Flask app with unit test." --non-interactive --username 'svnuser' --password 'Change.Me.123'
+    ```

+22. Deactivate your virtual environment:

+    ```bash
+    deactivate
     ```

 -----